The Bankrate promise

 Home equity loan requirements

-Lenders have different requirements for home equity loans.
-Some typical requirements include:
+Lenders have different requirements for home equity loans, but generally, the standards include:

 - Employment and income: At least two years of employment history and pay stubs from the past 30 days